 Dollar spending in other categories, such as retail, dining and travel, is difficult to measure at this time.
-Many of these services were not available during the pandemic causing a lack of spend.
-It’s unclear if the lack of spend is due to lack of desire or lack of availability following the pandemic.
+Many of these services were not available during the pandemic causing a lack of spending.
+It’s unclear if the lack of spending is due to a lack of desire or lack of availability following the pandemic.
 After the economic collapse in spring 2020, household spending on goods stabilized.
 This was in part due to many businesses effectively moving their stores online.
 In the second half of 2021, spending will likely return quickly.
 Especially with vaccines and loosened restrictions on the way.

 Canadians in Debt